Formal plethories: Introduction

 Finally, if one desires to leave the worlds of pro-categories, one can do so after dualization because of the following theorem.

-\begin{thm} Assume that $k \otimes k$ is flat over $k$.
-Then the full subcategory $\fBimod{k}{k}'$ of $\fBimod{k}{k}$ consisting of pro-finitely generated free $k$-modules is equivalent, as a $2$-monoidal category, to the full subcategory of right $k$-flat modules in $\Bimod{k}{k}$ (cf. Example~\ref{exa:bimodtwomonoidal}). \end{thm}
+\begin{thm} Let $k$ be a Pr\"ufer domain.
+Then the full subcategory of $\fBimod{k}{k}$ consisting of pro-finitely generated free $k$-modules is equivalent, as a $2$-monoidal category, to the full subcategory of right $k$-flat modules in $\Bimod{k}{k}$ (cf. Example~\ref{exa:bimodtwomonoidal}). \end{thm}